Updated on November 12th, 2019 by Bob Ciura

 Investing In Lithium

-There is a way to directly (if not broadly) invest in the industry: The Global X Lithium & Battery Tech ETF (ticker: LIT).
+There is a way to directly and broadly invest in the lithium industry: The Global X Lithium & Battery Tech ETF (ticker: LIT).

 The ETF “invests in the full lithium cycle, from mining and refining the metal, through battery production.”
 The fund’s objective is to “provide investment results that correspond to the price and yield performance, before fees and expenses, of the Solactive Global Lithium Index.”

 The “before fees” portion is important, as management fees stand at 0.75% annually.
 Moreover, the current dividend yield is just 0.9%.
-The fund was started on July 22nd, 2010 and since that time has generated performance of 0.47% annually (as compared to 1.09% for the index and double-digit annual returns from a S&P 500 index).
+The fund was started on July 22nd, 2010 and through October 31st, 2019 generated negative total annualized returns of -0.8%, compared with -0.3% for the index and double-digit annual returns for the S&P 500 index.

-While the ETF’s performance has been uninspiring, interest has ballooned in the security – as assets under management have gone from $68 million in June of 2016 up to $592 million in April 2019 despite poor relative performance versus the S&P 500.
+While the ETF’s performance has been uninspiring, interest has ballooned in the security.
+Assets under management increased from $68 million in June of 2016 to $478 million in November 2019, despite poor relative performance versus the S&P 500.

 The fund holds just over 40 securities, but the top 10 positions make up nearly 75% of the ETF’s total assets:

 2. Quimica Y Minera Chil-Sp (13.9%)